 North Kent College has four main sites in Dartford, Gravesend, Tonbridge and Hadlow with three additional specialist sites; a Maritime and Fire Fighting facility on the bank of the River Thames in Gravesend, the Learning Shop at Bluewater, and SusCon at The Bridge, Dartford.

 -Financial

-The College has £79 million of net assets (after £43.7 million of pension liability and long term loans of £7.4 million).
+The College has £121.6 million of net assets (after long term loans of £6.7 million).

 -People